Zuntan03/EasyWan22/README_en.md

 Currently, documentation updates haven't caught up.

+### 2025/08/14

+- Added samples demonstrating that GeneralNsfw presets can be used for various images.

 ### 2025/08/13

 - Added a sample to verify the versatility of the general NSFW LoRA and the mass production capability of the `I2V` workflow.